Last updated: June 6th, 2024

 Second criteria: You cannot get a refund, if you are given the option to pay voluntary contributions into the German statutory pension scheme.

-This is the case, as long as you reside in one of the above mentioned countries.
+This is the case, as long as you reside within the European Union, UK, ex-Yugoslav states or Israel.
 The German Pension Office allows you to keep paying contributions adding to your pension savings, even though you are not obliged to do so (because you live and work in a different country.)
 For some people that is helpful, e.g. if they consider moving back to Germany after a short period abroad, and plan to retire there.
 They might want to keep their pension amount growing and avoid payment gaps that will reduce the total of the monthly installments that will be paid to you reaching the German age of retirement (67).

 These two criteria define who is not able to apply for a refund.